A view of the bust on the front of Secular Hall.

 Paine was not involved in the Constitutional Assembly as he was in Europe, but his thinking was undoubted influential even if this is no longer acknowledged.
 Congress and the State of New York recognized Tom Paine's services by a grant of land for a farm in New Rochelle.

 He returned to England with a view to having his design for an iron bridge built, but the French revolution of 1789, and the writings of Burke against it, inspired his very influential book Rights of Man (1791-2).
 William Blake, the poet, warned him to escape to France before being charged with treason.

-There, since he argued against the terror, he fell foul of Robespierre and while in jail wrote his anti-religious work the Age of Reason (1793-4).
+Due to his association with the Girondists and his arguements against both the terror and the execution of the monarch, he fell foul of Robespierre and was imprisoned.
+While in jail wrote his anti-religion work the Age of Reason (1793-4).

-He returned the United States in 1802.
+In his will he requested the he be buried in the New York Quaker Cemetery but this was denied as he was not a pacifist.
 Scandalously his bones were dug up and brought to England by Cobbett in 1819, but were then lost.